jefvlamings/website/_drafts/2016-12-31-sell-in-app-store.md

 * In case you are showing ads, let Apple know.
 * Make sure your app adds value to the ecosystem.

 **Tip:** There is only 1 real guideline: "Don't upset Apple".
-Don't build anything you know Apple wouldn't want on there platform.
+Don't build anything you know Apple wouldn't want on their platform.
 Anything that gives users a bad experience is a no-go.

 How long it takes to review an app depends on the time of the year.